Charleston: Sunset Harbor Cruise

 Practical Details & Tips for Your Cruise

 The easy meeting point at the blue and white ticket booth on the far left of the Maritime Center makes finding your way simple.
-The cruise generally takes place in the evening—perfect for catching the sunset—and lasts about 2 hours, so plan to arrive a little early to settle in.
+The cruise generally takes place in the evening—great for catching the sunset—and lasts about 2 hours, so plan to arrive a little early to settle in.

 Dressing smart casual is recommended—think relaxed yet tidy.
 Since pets aren’t allowed and the cruise isn’t wheelchair accessible, double-check if those considerations affect your group.
 The boat has a top for sun or drizzle protection, but it’s best to check the weather forecast beforehand.